STORM-IRIT/Radium-Engine/README.md

 Thanks to the integrated support of CMake in Visual Studio, you don't need a VS solution to build your project: open the Radium folder (via *File* > *Open* > *Folder ...* or `devenv.exe <foldername>`).
 VS should run cmake, generate the target builds (Debug and Release by default).
+Other build types can be added by editing `CMakeSettings.json`.

 You may have Cmake errors occuring at the first run (see Troubleshooting section below).
 To fix them, you need to edit the VS-specific file `CMakeSettings.json`, via *CMake* > *Change CMake Settings* > path-to-CMakeLists (configuration-name) from the main menu.
 For instance, it usually requires to set cmake build types manually, and to give path to Qt libraries.
 To fix it, edit `CMakeSettings.json`, such that
 ```